dsf-test-organization/Large_Project_Template/README.md

 * __/op_plan__ Similar structure as the final_analysis folder, except this is for everything that was done pre data collection.

-## Time and Programming Language Indepedent Components
+## Time and Programming Language Independent Components

 For longevities sake, some important documents should not depend on a particular programming languages, program version, or document type.
 These documents should be: